squall2046/Trivia-Game/README.md

 # :eyeglasses:TriviaGame
-A trivia form (page turn for each question) with multiple choice or true/false options.
+A trivia form with multiple choices.

 > Click  >>>**[Here](https://squall2046.github.io/Trivia-Game/)**<<<  to check the game.